|Coordinates:||19.5303 N 70.6326 W (mistake up to 1 km)|

 History of mining

 After the World War II West Germany lost free access to the finds of Baltic amber.
-One German company managed to obtain a mining license in Dominican Republic in 1950ies - and their finds were that successful that the company was evicted from the country and it was forbidden to export raw amber.
+One German company managed to obtain a mining license in Dominican Republic in the 1950s - and their finds were that successful that the company was evicted from the country and it was forbidden to export raw amber.

 Top quality amber